wangwiza/tcp-server-rust/README.md

     ```

 3.  **Run the application:**
-    The application starts both the server and a benchmarking client. [cite\_start]It requires four command-line arguments: port, seed, total clients, and messages per client[cite: 65, 72].
+    The application starts both the server and a benchmarking client.
+It requires four command-line arguments: port, seed, total clients, and messages per client.

     ```bash
     cargo run --release <PORT> <SEED> <NUM_CLIENTS> <MESSAGES_PER_CLIENT>
     ```

     **Example:**
-    [cite\_start]This will start the server on port `8080` and simulate `50` clients, each sending `50` messages, using an initial random seed of `12345`[cite: 163, 164].
+    This will start the server on port `8080` and simulate `50` clients, each sending `50` messages, using an initial random seed of `12345`.

     ```bash
     cargo run --release 8080 12345 50 50